IwraStudios/TrueRandom/README.md

-# Random
+# The Gravity.Random Library
-Striving for as random as possible (library)
+Striving for as random as possible

 The ways we try to achieve "as random as possible":